For information on opening times, directions etc., click on the relevant sections above.

 The Fishermen’s Lifeboat Museum (originally known as the Fishermen’s Heritage Centre) was officially opened on 13th April 2006 by Peter Cox, Town Mayor of Sheringham, in the presence of a throng of invited guests and witnessed by Sheringham residents who had come to see this long-awaited occasion.
 The museum is housed in the shed containing the Henry Ramey Upcher lifeboat (HRU), built for its predecessor the Augusta, and also in part of the attached historic Fishing Sheds on West Cliff.

 In 1867, when the Augusta was already nearly thirty years old, the RNLI supplied the Duncan lifeboat to Sheringham, housed in what is now the Oddfellows Hall.
 The intention was probably that RNLI lifeboats would replace the private lifeboat (the Augusta).
 For several years the two lifeboats both operated, depending on circumstances, with their crews in friendly co-operation, laced with a certain amount of good-humoured rivalry.
 In 1886, however, the Duncan was replaced by the William Bennett.
 This had a reputation of being heavy and difficult to launch, and during its time here was little used.
-With the Augusta almost 50 years old and suffering from “nail sickness” (rusting of the iron nails) pressure arose for the Upcher family to replace the much-loved Augusta.
+With the Augusta almost 50 years old by 1886 and suffering from “nail sickness” (rusting of the iron nails) pressure arose for the Upcher family to replace the much-loved Augusta.
 This they did in 1894 with the Henry Ramey Upcher (HRU).
+By this time the Augusta had served for a remarkable 56 years and during the early part of this period had been stored on the beach with little protection from the elements.

 The HRU was named in memory of the late squire of Sheringham by his widow, Caroline on 4th September 1894 and remained in service until 1935.
 For most of this time the coxswain was Henry “Coley” Cooper.
 His predecessors were also members of the Cooper family.
 The HRU was responsible for 33 recorded rescues during this time, resulting in the saving of 193 lives.
 It is in the form of a traditional inshore fishing boat of this area, which is said to go back to the Viking longboat, with a prow at both ends.
 By this date much had been learnt about lifeboat construction and a fairly standard design had been settled on over this part of the coast, which came to be known as the Norfolk and Suffolk type.
 It was built as all such boats were at the time by eye rather than from a plan by celebrated local boat-builder Lewis “Buffalo” Emery, using oak for the planking and fixings of copper throughout.
 It is 10.59m (almost 35 feet) long and 3.43m (just over 11 feet) wide with a keel length of 8.76m (almost 29 feet).
 It was powered mainly by human muscles, with eight oars each side, with the added possibility of help from the wind, although sails could not always be used in rescue work because of weather conditions.
 Unlike most other lifeboats of the time and since, it was not provided with a carriage to assist launching.
 The weight is about 3,000kg (3 tons), so a huge amount of effort was required by the crew and helpers to drag it over the shingle into the sea and to pull it back up the beach after its service – a dangerous operation but one which was successfully performed many times over.